Skip to main content

 Blog - What is considered a low voltage motor?

 This is a tricky one to answer – the Low Voltage Directive defines low voltage from 50 – 1000 Vac, or 120 – 1500 Vdc, which is based on the mains voltage used to power the electrical system and ties in with specific IEC regulations on safety and risk of shock and arcing.
 When low voltage motors are discussed in the context of servo motors however, low voltage is focused on battery operated applications.
-While standard industry brushless motors are typically operated at 120 – 480 Vac, a are optimized at voltages ranging for 24 – 96 Vdc.
+While standard industry brushless motors are typically operated at 120 – 480 Vac, low voltage servo motors are optimized at voltages ranging for 24 – 96 Vdc.
 By definition, voltages in this range are considered by the IEC to be in the Extra Low Voltage (ELV) category.

 What makes a motor low voltage?